lindsaymergy/ReactBoilerplate/README.md

 *npm run analyze* - opens a page with bundle analysis, showing everying in the production bundle as squares relative to size.

-*npm run json* - starts a json server that can be used for quickly scaffolding data types and mocing services for components.
+*npm run json* - starts a json server that can be used for quickly scaffolding data types and mocking services for components.

 ## Codebase
 This boilerplate comes with a number of tools you can use to quickly author react components.
 There are a number of components already here to get you started.